“If there’s any kind of magic in this world it must be in the attempt of understanding someone.”

 I am a Licensed Mental Health Counselor offering trauma-focused psychotherapy and EMDR for adults.

-I have years of experience working with people suffering from anxiety or depression, struggling in relationships, feeling a low sense of self-worth, or grappling with the effects of trauma.
-My work centers on helping people expand understanding of their inner world and the impact it has on themselves and their relationships.
+I have years of experience working with people suffering from anxiety or depression, struggling in relationships, feeling a low sense of self-worth, or grappling with the effects of trauma, including sexual trauma.
+My work centers on helping people expand their understanding of their inner world and the impact it has on themselves and their relationships.
 I want to help you understand why you feel what you feel and how these emotional patterns operate behind the scenes.
 When you can see yourself more clearly, change not only becomes possible but far less overwhelming.

 In addition to these areas of work, I have a special focus on chronic illness.